Dr Lauren Christian and Dr Joseph Snyder outside Whyalla Hospital & Health Service

 End to end training networks

-South Australia has defined Local Health Network (LHN) structure, each with a range of geographical, demographical and population variables.
-Each LHN also has a varying capacity to train junior doctors across the different stages of training.
+South Australia has a defined Local Health Network (LHN) structure, each with a range of geographical, demographical and population variables.
+Each LHN also has varying capacity to train junior doctors across the different stages of training.

 Training structures are the mechanism that allows medical trainees to complete the key stages of training (the pathway to fellowship) regardless of the fellowship they are training towards.
 These structures provide definition to trainees on how they can navigate their training from start to finish.